cedricyeeky/orbital_NUShopLah-/README.md

-# orbital_NUShopLah!
+# Team NUShopLah!
 NUShopLah!
 - Apollo 11
-- Milestone 1
+- Mobile app developed for CP2106 Independent Software Development Project (Orbital) 2023

+Team Members
+- Freddy Chen You Ren
+- Yee Kai Yang, Cedric

 # Scope of Project:
+About

-We hope to create a mobile application with an intuitive and simple to use user interface for a loyalty program within NUS premises to benefit NUS students, staff and retail shops/dining outlets on campus.
+- We hope to create a mobile application with an intuitive and simple to use user interface for a loyalty program within NUS premises to benefit NUS students, staff and retail shops/dining outlets on campus.

-# Features to be completed by mid June:

-Customer-side
-- Better UI for the Home screen, showing Customers’ Points Balance
-- Feature more vouchers that can be used
-- Transaction History for Customers to track their spending
-- Showing Customers’ Membership Tier Status and Total accumulated points

- Retailer-side
-- Ability to scan Customer’s QR Code and key in the amount transacted so that points can be given to Customers accordingly
-- Transaction History for Retailers to track Customers who use NUShopLah!
-App

- Mechanism to collect datasets for calculations and analysis

-# Features to be completed by mid July:
-Customer-Side
-- Converting Points Balance to Cash Value that can be used to deduct their spending
-- List of Brands/Retailers in NUS that supports NUShopLah!, so that user can click and view their available rewards

 # Problem Motivation